Running DeepSeek on a CPU with Ollama and Docker

 docker compose version

-And After that Install a frontend for the LLM for Chatbox.ai or open-webui
+Install a Frontend for the LLM

-Open-WEBUI
+Open-WEBUI Interface

 Installing Ollama